 Hola, amigos!
 It has been more than a month since my last post; my longest blogging gap since I started the Daily Footprint posts almost two years ago.
-I wasn’t ignoring my blog (or yours!) – I decided to add categories to this GSP site so that the posts will be somewhat organized.
+I wasn’t ignoring my blog (or yours!) – I decided to add categories to this site so that the posts will be somewhat organized.
 Since every post had to be edited to add it to a category, I ended up reading through them all (71 of them!) and making minor edits / updates.
 I also wrote a short intro text for each category.

 And since I’ve been taking a trip down memory lane I figured I may as well drag you along too!
-Here are my five shiny new categories and one fairly early post in each one that I think is worth mentioning.
+Here are my six shiny new categories and one fairly early post in each one that I think is worth mentioning.

 This “anatomy of” an ethical review of Nestlé’s Kit Kat Matcha was one of my first blog posts.
 Around three years ago, the Nestlé matcha-flavored Kit Kat was pretty much the top-selling product on the entire Amazon US site (and a huge hit in Japan) so I posted a Green Stars review on Amazon that considered the social and environmental impact of Nestlé.
 It was not a very easy task: Nestlé is the largest food company in the world and has some impressive controversies and corporate shenanigans under its belt.
 It’s also a bit tricky telling people (who just wanted to get their hands on the sweet, trendy, Insta-friendly product) some things they probably didn’t really want to hear.
 At some stage I need to write a post about being tactful versus preachy 😉

 This category is the most important aspect of the Green Stars Project and it’s all about you!
 The goal of the project is to encourage you, dear readers, to write green star reviews where you assign an ethical rating to a product or local business.